What about “extremists”?

 Do more voters vote for far-right parties in countries with proportional representation?

-People are NOT more likely to vote for far-right parties if they live a country with a proportional system.
+Research shows that voters are no more likely to vote for far-right parties if they live a country with a proportional system.
 PR does not make voters more likely to flock to the extremes.

 - A study looking at 13 anti-immigrant parties over 10 years found “the effect of proportional representation turns out to be not significant” (Van Der Brugh, 2005)

 Do small far-right parties have more seats in countries with proportional systems than in countries with winner-take-all systems?

-New Zealand, Scotland, Germany, Ireland…using proportional systems similar to those recommended for Canada don’t have any more parties with seats than Canada has.
+New Zealand, Scotland, Germany and Ireland for example – countries using proportional systems similar to those recommended for Canada – don’t have any more parties with seats than Canada has.
 (IMPORTANT: see Fact Check on number of parties with seats and fringe parties).

 How much power does the far-right have in different electoral systems?